miguelfeijoo/ProyectoVisualAnalytics/README.md

 ## License

-Navio.js is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+**Analysis of the behavior of students in MOOC's content of Mathematics in primary** is licensed under the MIT license. (http://opensource.org/licenses/MIT)